yonah-codefresh/jsbeautify/README.md

-ahdshhhhh
+# CodeFresh beautify example plugin
-5# CodeFresh beautify example plugin h
+h

 The purpose of this example is to show how to write simple Orion plugin, extend it and work with it